Learn what you need to become a practicing clinical herbalist.

-Advanced classes are open to all graduates of our Apprenticeship Program.
+Advanced classes are open to all graduates of our Foundations Program.

 For students who are hoping to transfer in after completing a program at another school, we have an assessment exam.
 This covers the broad strokes of what’s learned in our first year program, and we ask anyone looking to come from another school (or from prior self-study) to complete it before we accept them into the Advanced Program, because herbal schools and teachers differ substantially in what their programs include.
 If you’d like to take a look at it, just contact us!

 You can find out about some of our successful graduates on our Students and Graduates page.

 If you have a question that wasn't answered on this page, check the FAQ!

 Join our newsletter for more herby goodness